Let’s build your next favorite bass.

 • Other top wood including Stabilized/Stained woods is on a case by case basis

-• If you want another topwood not listed above, please ask.
+• If you want a different topwood not listed above, please ask.
 Some of my favorite basses were born of a unique ask.
 Lets do this!

 Fingerboards